-The knob of the VRU is marked with odd numbers 1 - 13 at the side and even numbers 2 - 14 on the end.
+The knob of the VRU is marked with odd numbers 1 - 13 and even numbers 2 - 14.
 These numbers correspond to the hole sizes in the orifice plates EX194/O (odd) and EX194/E (even).

-All variable restrictor units are fitted as standard with the odd plate EX194/O. This plate has all the odd numbered orifice sizes (1-13), and is supplied to enable the operator to use a wide flow range from ULV to high volumes without changing the plate.
+All variable restrictor units are fitted as standard with the odd plate EX194/O. This plate has all the odd numbered orifice sizes (1 - 13), and is supplied to enable the operator to use a wide flow range from ULV to high volumes without changing the plate.
 A number of alternative plates can, however, be supplied on request to suit special needs.
-It is seldom necessary to use these special plates and customers are encouraged to use the standard plate (EX194/O) to cover all ranges.
+It is seldom necessary to use these special plates and customers are encouraged to use the standard plate covering all ranges unless exceptional circumstances exist.